mangofunky/aws-bootcamp-cruddur-2023/journal/week10.md

 We created *cluster* directory *aws/cfn/sync* for the *config.toml* and the *template.yaml* files

-Run *./bin/cfn/service* command to generate the *CrdSyncRole* stack for syncing roles
+Run *./bin/cfn/service* command to generate the *CrdSyncRole* stack for syncing the forntend static site when changed/updated.

 ```bash
 #! /usr/bin/env bash